How to Reduce False Alarms With Video Analytics

 Why thermal is different

-Thermal sensors detect heat signatures, not visible light.
-That makes them less sensitive to shadows and glare.
 FLIR positions thermal cameras with onboard analytics as suitable for challenging environments and complete darkness, with low false alarm rates.

 Multispectral verification

-Many perimeter systems pair thermal detection with visible camera identification.
-Thermal triggers detection.
+Firstly, thermal CCTV camera analytics improve and trigger accurate detection.
 Visible provides evidential detail.
-This combination reduces nuisance alarms while mAintAining strong verification.
+This combination reduces nuisance alarms while maintaining strong verification.

 Operational Tuning For Real Sites